-We are lucky enough to live in a period time in which effective and evidence-based treatment methods for OCD and related disorders exist.
-Through Exposure & Response Prevention (ERP) therapy, medication, and a combination of both, symptoms for OCD can be reduced so greatly that they no longer have a significant impact on everyday life.
+We are lucky enough to live in a period of time in which effective and evidence-based treatment methods for OCD and related disorders exist.
+Through Exposure & Response Prevention (ERP) therapy, medication, and a combination of both, symptoms of OCD can be reduced so greatly that they no longer have a significant impact on everyday life.
 Even for treatment-resistant cases of OCD, there exist more intensive options through over 100 intensive clinics and programs listed on the IOCDF website.
 Not to mention all the researchers working to develop even more effective treatments for OCD, many of which will be discovered thanks to the IOCDF Research Grant Program.

 However, just because these wonderful resources exist does not mean every person is able to access them.
 There are many different barriers to accessing effective treatment, but chief among them is the high cost of therapy, medication, or admittance into an intensive treatment program.
 Insurance can be helpful in covering the hefty price tag, but it’s not always applicable.
-Some professionals and programs do not, or are otherwise incapable of, accepting insurance.
+Some professionals and programs do not or are otherwise incapable of, accepting insurance.
 And even if they do, there’s not always a promise that your insurance company will cover your treatment.

 The IOCDF has created several helpful articles regarding insurance coverage, including How to Access and Understand Your Mental Health Benefits and Obtain Referrals, as well as a handout to help you Know Your Rights & Understand Your Coverage.